aurelienmorgan/retrain-pipelines/extra/hf/online_pipeline_card_renderer/README.md

 <img src="https://github.com/user-attachments/assets/35cd2424-7794-411e-8367-bb82e3b96624" />

 This Space serves as an API endpoint to render repo-hosted `pipeline-card` items.
-It complements model-versions that the <code><a target="_blank" href="https://github.com/aurelienmorgan/retrain-pipelines">retrain-pipelines</a></code> librairy generates and publishes on the Hub !
+It complements model-versions trained with the <code><a target="_blank" href="https://github.com/aurelienmorgan/retrain-pipelines">retrain-pipelines</a></code> library, which publishes them on the Hub!

 In essence, it serves the same purpose as <a target="_blank" href="https://html-preview.github.io/">html-preview.github.io</a> does for GitHub-hosted html files, but for HF-Hub hosted ones&nbsp;!